Adria-F/Game-Development/index.md

 - Half of individual entities creation.
 - Half of pathfinding algorythm.
-- Desing of the levels and difficulty.
+- Design of the levels and difficulty.
 - Menu composition and behaviour.
 - Half of UI elements implementation.